Code-Institute-Submissions/franciskadutoit/README.md

 - Logo - Features on all the pages and allows the user to easily recognise the brand of Franciska Du Toit.
 If the user clicks on the logo, it will return the users to the home page as they would expect.
 - Navigation Bar - Features on all the pages and allows the user to easily navigate the website's pages and find what they are looking for with ease and speed.

-#### Footer
+#### Social Banner
 - Social Icons - Features on all the pages and allows the user to access the social platforms that Franciska Du Toit uses.

 #### Specific Pages
-- [Home Page](index.html) - Allows the user to see a quick snapshot of who is Franciska Du Toit
-- [Portfolio Page](portfolio.html) - Allows the user to see a high level page to navigate them to specific projects in her portfolio
+- [Home Page](index.html) - Allows the user to see a quick snapshot of who is Franciska Du Toit.
+It also allows the user to see a high level page to navigate them to specific projects in her portfolio
 - [About Page](about.html) - Allows the user to connect with Franciska Du Toit by providing a snapshot of information of her CV but also providing the option to download a more detailed pdf version.
 - [Contact Form](contact.html) - Allows the user to get in contact or ask questions in two ways: by entering the form or connecting to LinkedIn.